microse-rpc/microse-py/README.md

 ## Life Cycle Support

-Alar provides a new way to support life cycle functions, it will be used to perform asynchronous initiation and destruction, for example, connecting to a database when starting the services and release the connection when the server shuts down.
+Microse provides a way to support life cycle functions, if a service class has an `init()` method, it will be used for asynchronous initiation, and if the class has a `destroy()` method, it will be used for asynchronous destruction.

-To enable this feature, first calling `ModuleProxyApp.serve()` method to create an RPC server that is not yet served immediately by passing the second argument `false`, and after all preparations are finished, calling the `RpcServer.open()` method to open the channel and initiate bound modules.
+With these feature, the service class can, for example, connect to a database when starting the server and release the connection when the server shuts down.

 ```py
 # app/services/User.py